patfada2/pumpcontroller/README.md

 see https://randomnerdtutorials.com/esp32-ota-elegantota-arduino/

-I cant get the OTA upload to the webfiles working - canr make a valid littlefs bin.
-Haves installed mklittlefs.
+I cant get the OTA upload to the webfiles working - cant make a valid littlefs bin.
+Have installed mklittlefs.
 No joy - may need to fix the block size etc?